paraporo/paraporOS/README.md

 # paraporOS
-My very own OS capable of moving around in the directories of my computer
+My very own "OS" capable of moving around in the directories of my computer